-The information provided in this report, including the information provided in the consolidated financial statements, is the responsibility of management.
+The information provided in this report, including the consolidated financial statements, is the responsibility of management.
 In the preparation of these statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
 Management believes such estimates have been based on careful judgments and have been properly reflected in the accompanying condensed interim consolidated financial statements.